Elections bureau building creates inconveniences while preparing for recount

 “We will have this resolved before the next election, but we just moved the magistrate out, and we haven’t even started the rest of the remodeling (of the Election Bureau building,)” Osche said.
 “These are things we are going to have to take into consideration.”

-The observation is part of a recount in the race between incumbent Democratic Sen. Bob Casey and Republican challenger Dave McCormick.
+The observation is part of an upcoming recount in the race between incumbent Democratic Sen. Bob Casey and Republican challenger Dave McCormick.
 An automatic recount was triggered with the race being decided by less than 0.5% of votes.

 “I can’t even begin to tell you how complex it is.
 People can’t even tell you the complexities of elections these days,” Osche said.